BlueToque/initializr-pagedown-template/About.md

 ##HTML5 Boilerplate & Initializr

-A group of very smart people had discovered that they were writing the same HTML code over and over and decided to put together a template full of best practises and best of breeed frameworks and fittingly entitled this [HTML5 Boilerplate][5].
+A group of very smart people had discovered that they were writing the same HTML code over and over and decided to put together a template full of best practises and best of breed frameworks and fittingly entitled this [HTML5 Boilerplate][5].

 Now the default web page offered is quite bare, so I opted for one of the templates based on the boilerplate code, known as [Initializr][6].
 This gives the added features of a css framework and some pretty formatting and predefined layout classes.
 All of the work I did not want to do.

 ##HTML

 So now I'm coding in HTML and for a while that's working quite well.
-The documentation looks good, but I'm spending a lot of time working the angle brackets, making sure the links are working, and copying an pasting the same damn code into every web page... builting a static web site.
+The documentation looks good, but I'm spending a lot of time editing the angle brackets, making sure the links are working, and copying and pasting the same damn code into every web page... building a static web site.

-Now there is no way I want a framework; that violates the necessity of working offline.
-It is possible to deploy a full fledged wiki and host it in a .NET applicaiton (done it), and believe me I thought of going this way for this project as well.
+Now there is no way I want a [CMS][12]; that violates the necessity of working offline.
+It is possible to deploy a full fledged wiki and host it in a .NET applicaiton ([done it][13]), and believe me I thought of going this way for this project as well.
 And then I hit myself in the head to make that thought go away.

 ##Markdown